 Green-Naped Lorikeets love to play, so you’ll want to provide a variety of toys to keep them entertained.
 Examples of toys your lorikeet will love include toys that make noise, hanging toys such as rings that they can climb and chew on, foraging and puzzle toys, and ladders and swings.
 If you rotate your bird’s toy collection, it will help keep them mentally stimulated.
 Also, keep in mind that these energetic birds will need to be outside their cage quite often so they can fly around.

 Keeping your lorikeet clean shouldn’t be much of a problem since they love baths.
 Include a shallow bath inside their cage so they can bathe as often as they want.
-Alternately, you can bathe them with mist spray.
+Alternatively, you can bathe them with mist spray.

 Common Health Problems